Subject Leader: Mrs C Beresford

 How is the subject taught?

-As well as the discrete teaching of knowledge in science lessons, science investigation days are planned to ensure that children have regular opportunities to embed their knowledge and practise their skills throughout the year.
-Children regularly engage in in practical, ‘hands on’ learning, visits out, as well as visitors to school, to enhance their science experiences further.
+As well as the discrete teaching of knowledge in science lessons, science investigation days are planned to ensure that children have regular opportunities to embed their knowledge and consolidate their skills throughout the year.
+Children engage in practical, ‘hands on’ learning, visits out, as well as visitors to school, to enhance their science experiences further.

 Teaching Science in EYFS